Being Refused the Right of A Second, External Opinion Cost My Beloved Dog His Life . . . Quite Unnecessarily

 When a client is under extreme psychological duress, the AAHA (American Animal Hospital Association) End-of-Life Care Guidelines mandate a collaborative partnership.

-This partnership requires the veterinarian to ensure the owner is not making a terminal decision under "distress-induced tunnel vision".
-If there is even a shadow of doubt (and, By God, I repeatedly expressed far more than a shadow of doubt both on the nearly one-hour shock phone call in which you made it your mission to wear me down and the nearly two hours you spent coercing me upon my arrival, including the psychological ploy of bringing him into the consulting room with the completely unauthorised infrastructure of euthanasia already implanted in his leg) as there clearly was with Harry’s "vocalisations" and physical strength - the international standard is to offer a second opinion proactively to ensure the integrity of the decision.
+If there is even a shadow of doubt (and, By God, I repeatedly expressed far more than a shadow of doubt both on the nearly one-hour shock phone call in which this "Steffi" made it her mission to wear me down and the probably more than one additional hour she spent coercing me upon my arrival, including the psychological ploy of bringing him into the consulting room with the completely unauthorised infrastructure of euthanasia already implanted in his leg) as there clearly was with Harry’s "vocalisations" and physical strength - the international standard is to facilitate a second opinion proactively to ensure the integrity of the decision.

 True excellence in veterinary medicine is not measured by the size of the hospital, but by the courage of the clinicians to say: